pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// everywhere.
 	AvailableOnNodes *core.NodeSelector

-	// UserLimit determines how many entities are allowed to use this
-	// resource at the same time.
-The default is 1. -1 enables the usage by
-	// an unlimited number of users.
-Individual containers in a pod are not
-	// counted as users, only the Pod is.
-	UserLimit int
+    // SharedResource determines whether the resource supports more
+    // than one user at a time.
+    SharedResource bool
 }

 type PodSpec {